 Club of the Year

 Basingstoke & Deane has great strength in their sporting community with many clubs feared in competition around the country.
 Basingstoke Sports Council continue to work with the full sporting community and this year have the strongest affiliation ever from local clubs.
-Fourteen clubs are being considered for 'Club of the Year' 2019 representing many more locally and also those who have sportsmen and women nominated in the individual categories.
+Fourteen clubs were considered for 'Club of the Year' 2019 representing many more locally and also those who have sportsmen and women nominated in the individual categories.

 Recent winners of this prestigious award are - 2018 (Basingstoke Gymnastics Club), 2017 (Wessex Wyvern Modern Pentathlon Club), 2016 (Chineham Park Running Club), 2015 (Basingstoke Gymnastics Club), 2014 (Shin Gi Tai Marial Arts Academy), 2013 (Basingstoke Gymnastics Club) & 2012 (Basingstoke & Mid Hants Athletics Club)